ThabeloR/sample_images/README.md

-# Running the Brightness Adjustment Program
+# Running the Brightness Adjustment and greyscale Program
 ## Prerequisites
 Before running the program, make sure you have the following: